-What Is a B2B Sales Lead?
+What is a B2B Sales Lead?

 When working with a B2B sales lead, you’re targeting a person or a company who could become a customer of yours.
 They’re aware of what your company sells and they’ve shown an interest.

-1. Make a Landing Page
+1. Make Many Landing Pages

 2. Use Inside Sales

-What exactly are inside sales?
-These are a means of reaching out to potential customers via email and phone calls.
+Inside sales is the process of prospecting and nurturing leads remotely.
+It’s a means of reaching out to potential customers via email and phone calls.

 You may also hear of inside sales referred to as virtual sales or remote sales.